jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 ## Dynamic Configuration Changes

 Another important feature of Spring Cloud Config Server is the posibility of refreshing the client configuration at runtime without restarting the JVM.
+By default, the configuration values are read on the client’s startup.
 To take advantage of this feature you need to enable the `/refresh` endpoint.

 Go to your client application properties file and include the endpoint: